-- Not annualized for periods less than one year. - Annualized for periods less than one year. - (1)Calculated based on the weighted average shares outstanding for the respective periods. - Determined based on taxable income calculated in accordance with income tax regulations, which may differ from amounts determined under GAAP. - Based on the change in market price per share during the period and takes into account dividends and distributions, if any, reinvested in accordance with our dividend reinvestment plan. - Operating expenses exclude debt related costs. - Ratio does not annualize the 2025 Notes offering costs.
+- Not annualized for periods less than one year. - Annualized for periods less than one year. - (1) Calculated based on the weighted average shares outstanding for the respective periods. - (2) Determined based on taxable income calculated in accordance with income tax regulations, which may differ from amounts determined under GAAP. - (3) Based on the change in market price per share during the period and takes into account dividends and distributions, if any, reinvested in accordance with our dividend reinvestment plan. - (4) Operating expenses exclude debt related costs. - (5) Ratio does not annualize the 2025 Notes offering costs or costs associated with increasing the size of our Credit Facility.